Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Trajectory design

 Given that the trajectory under the HFEM will initially be discontinuous, it is necessary to impose a \textit{continuity constraint} in order to ensure that the transition algorithms evolve towards a feasible solution.
 The nature of this continuity constraint depends on the multiple-shooting approach pursued, with two main alternatives found in literature.
 On the one hand, a fixed-time approach lets only the states of the spacecraft at each patch point vary, fixing the corresponding epochs and time intervals.
 Denoting the design variables by $\mathbf{X}$ and the continuity constraint by the function $\mathbf{F}(\mathbf{X})$, a fixed-time formulation therefore considers

-In contrast, in a variable-time approach the epochs of each patch point and/or the time intervals between them accompany the spacecraft states as design variables of the transition algorithm \citep{park2025CharacterizationL2Analogs}.
-Naturally, this alternative is more versatile and better suited for the time-varying dynamics of the HFEM.
-However, the fixed-time approach offers benefits in terms of tractability of implementation and computational burden, significantly simplifying the computation of the Jacobian of $\mathbf{F}(\mathbf{X})$.
-In addition, preliminary tests have shown that the efforts put forth in assuring an adequate time correspondence between the CR3BP and HFEM, covered in Section~\ref{subsec:isochronous_correspondence}, help mitigate the absence of time-related quantities in the design vector of a fixed-time approach.
+In contrast, in a variable-time approach the epochs of each patch point and/or the time intervals between them accompany the spacecraft states as design variables of the transition algorithm \cite{park2025CharacterizationL2Analogs}.
+In theory, this alternative is more versatile and better suited for the time-varying dynamics of the HFEM.
+However, the inclusion of additional variables in $\mathbf{X}$ and constraints in $\mathbf{F}(\mathbf{X})$ typically constitutes a meaningful increase in terms of complexity --- both at the theoretical and implementation level --- given that it is usually necessary to compute the Jacobian matrix to proceed numerically, as will be seen shortly.
+In fact, while variable-time formulations introduce additional degrees of freedom that may facilitate meeting additional operational constraints or objectives, it is not necessarily the case that numerical convergence is improved.
+In this sense, the benefits in implementation tractability and computational burden provided by fixed-time formulations of the shooting problem often make them an optimal choice in a first analysis.
+Moreover, preliminary tests have shown that the absence of time-related quantities in the design vector is often inconsequential if efforts are put forth towards assuring an adequate time correspondence between the CR3BP and HFEM, as covered in Section~\ref{subsec:isochronous_correspondence}.
 To this end, only a fixed-time formulation has been considered for the analysis presented in this work.